fjbravo/dell_server_fan_control/memory-bank/activeContext.md

    - Provide guidance on optimal settings for different use cases

 3. **Minor Feature Improvements**
+   - ✅ Add MQTT-based remote monitoring for metrics and status
    - Add support for email notifications on critical events
    - Improve log rotation and management
-   - Add more detailed status reporting

 ### Medium-term Goals
 1. **Enhanced Monitoring**